Working memory and fluid intelligence

 What is Fluid Intelligence?

-While scientists have always argued that IQ is baked into our DNA at birth, new research is finding that certain aspects of intelligence are influenced by working memory, a cognitive skill that can in fact be changed with exercise.
+While scientists have always argued that IQ is baked into our DNA at birth, new research is finding that certain aspects of intelligence are influenced by working memory, a cognitive skill that can be exercised.
 And so, by association, this research suggests IQ is not really fixed.

 Fluid intelligence is the ability to reason quickly and to think abstractly.

-Working memory is the ability to memorize new information, hold it in short-term memory, concentrate, and manipulate that information to produce some result or reasoning processes.
+Working memory is the ability to hold and manipulate information to produce some result or reasoning processes.
 It is important in higher-order thinking, learning, and achievement.
 It is also important for cognitive flexibility and planning ability, as well as learning and the ability to self-monitor.

 Three Parts of Working Memory